Number : TV Movie (special) – 1996

-McCoy’s regeneration – is horribly contrived here, though and does a major disservice, considering that he was game enough to return and hand over the baton; unlike McCoy’s predecessor – Colin Baker.
+McCoy’s regeneration – is horribly contrived and does a major disservice, considering that McCoy was game enough to return and hand over the baton; unlike McCoy’s predecessor – Colin Baker.

-Doctor Who : The TV Movie‘s problems don’t end there.
+Doctor Who : The TV Movie‘s problems don’t end with the baton passing.
 Eric Roberts also appears, who plays a paramedic; is possessed by the Master’s ghost-snake entity.
 Roberts does not imbue any of the qualities of his Master predecessors and at best, comes across as a very-average soap-opera badguy.

 The only real positive here, in this bastardised mess – is McGann himself.
 Who picks up the baton from the very first instance and runs with it – impressively.
-He was – in retrospect, an excellent choice if actor – to play the new Doctor.
+He was – in retrospect, an excellent choice of actor – to play the new Doctor.

 Doctor Who : The TV Movie did not make many waves, in the American market and was not picked up for a regular series.
-It was better received in the UK, though but criticised for it’s leanings to please American audiences.
+It was better received in the UK, though but criticised for it’s soft reboot leanings to please American audiences.

 “The universe hangs by such a delicate thread of coincidences that it would be useless to meddle with it, unless like me you’re a Time Lord.”
 The Doctor.

 Some of the ideas from Doctor Who : The TV Movie were later recycled into the newer post-2005 UK series.
 Including; the downloadable Tardis skin of the control room and the Tardis central – ‘Eye Of Harmony’ power source.
 Into which, Eric Roberts Master; is dispatched.

 It was something of an irony, that the Americans didn’t take to it.
-As 18 years later, Doctor Who was (at least during the David Tennant/ Matt Smith years) considered cult TV viewing on BBC America because because of it’s quintessential British-ness.
+As only 14 years later, Doctor Who was (at least during the David Tennant/ Matt Smith years) considered cult TV viewing on BBC America because because of it’s quintessential British-ness.